 Things to Keep in Mind When Preparing Berries and Other Food

 Aside from watching their berry intake and limiting the berries you give them, it’s also good to consider the size of your chicken, including their condition.
 You need to adjust how much you give them according to their size and their situation.
 Of course, chickens with smaller body frames need more minor counts of berries.
 It’s not big of a deal, but it matters.

-Another thing to note is their sugar intake.
+Another thing to note is the sugar intake of chickens.
 Fruits are good, but some fruits contain a lot more sugar than others.
 A chicken’s diet is different from a human so you should detach your diet from your chicken’s.

 As chickens can get overweight from too much sugar and fat, it’s best to minimize their intake of fruits with too much sugar in them.
 It pays for you to limit it.
 Obviously, chickens just peck and eat whatever you give them and whatever they find edible along with their space.

 It’s also important to note that mold is not suitable for your chickens, too, like it is for you.
-Some molds may be good, but it’s impossible to differentiate them from each other.
+All molds can be potentially harmful to chickens, and it’s challenging to differentiate between them.